• Home

 Local Eats | Where to Eat in Tupelo MS

-Being a foodie and food blogger, I’m asked frequently by friends visiting the area Where to Eat in Tupelo MS?
+Being a foodie and food blogger, I’m frequently asked by friends visiting the area Where to Eat in Tupelo MS?
 I’m finally putting it in black and white for you.
-Below I have listed for you in no particular order my favorite restaurants in Tupelo, MS.
+Below, I have listed for you, in no particular order, my favorite restaurants in Tupelo, MS.

-As well, after the success and popularity of my review, My Favorite Destin FL Restaurants, I’m starting a new series to feature local restaurants.
+Also, after the success and popularity of my review, My Favorite Destin FL Restaurants, I’m starting a new series to feature local restaurants.
 This post has been in the works for months and months.
 I finally decided to turn it into a series.
 You can find all my reviews under the tab Local Eats at the top of each page on my site under ‘Extras’.

 Blue Canoe